The Linq: The Linq Promenade

 The Linq Promenade is an outdoor entertainment district, spread across a 1,200-foot-long pathway that runs along the resort's southern edge.
 Most of the tenants are restaurants or nightlife businesses.
 A new version of the O'Sheas Casino is among the tenants, and is attached to the Linq's casino floor.
 A primary attraction at the Linq Promenade is the 550-foot High Roller observation wheel, which was the tallest in the world upon opening in 2014.
 It is located at the east end of the promenade.
 The Linq also features the 78000 sqft Brooklyn Bowl, which includes a restaurant, music club, and a two-floor bowling alley with 32 lanes.

 Caesars decided to build the project in 2007, and eventually announced its plans in July 2009, under the name Project Link.
 It would contain an outdoor collection of restaurants and bars that would be built between the original O'Sheas and the Flamingo.
 These plans were considered again in 2010, with the proposal now known as Project Linq.
 By that time, a Ferris wheel and retail space had been added to the proposed plans.
 Project Linq received final county approval in August 2011.
 The original O'Sheas, located along the Strip, was demolished to make way for Project Linq.
 The project also replaced an old parking garage and an alleyway, in addition to the Flamingo Capri rooms and tennis courts for the main Flamingo resort.

 Project Linq was inspired by The Grove and Third Street Promenade, both entertainment and retail complexes in Los Angeles.
 The Meatpacking District in Manhattan was another inspiration.
 The Linq project was developed by Caruso Affiliated, which previously created The Grove.
 Construction began in November 2011.
 Portions of it opened on December 27, 2013, and it celebrated its grand opening in February 2014.
 Additional tenants continued to open over the next several months.
 The promenade cost $550 million to construct.

 A multi-story structure, known as the Vortex, was built on the former O'Sheas land, marking the entrance to the Linq Promenade.
 The structure includes a top-floor deck that is used for events, and a vortex-shaped LED canopy that displays advertisements to people below.

 By 2017, the Linq Promenade had added the Strip's first In-N-Out Burger, and Caesars also announced plans to add Fly Linq, the first and only zipline on the Strip.
 Construction of the $20-million zipline was underway in April 2018.
 It opened on November 9, 2018, and features 10 side-by-side ziplines that travel over the promenade.

 Comedian Jimmy Kimmel partnered with Caesars to create Jimmy Kimmel's Comedy Club, which opened at the promenade in 2019.
 Later that year, the promenade added the world's largest ice bar, measuring 1200 sqft.

+In 2024, Caesars sold the promenade to TPG Real Estate and Acadia Realty Trust.
+The $275 million sale did not include the High Roller.